SamComber/move_right/outline.utf8.md

 From our visualisation, we observe several interesting features.

-In summation, `Move Right` seeks to illustrate neighbourhood data using an accessible interface.
-Several improvements may be sought towards if `Move Right` were to be taken from staging environment to a production server.
-Firstly,
+In summation, \textbf{Move Right} seeks to illustrate neighbourhood data using an accessible interface for the end user.
+Yet, several improvements may be sought towards if Move Right were to be taken from a staging environment to a production server.
+For instance, to achieve a real-time streaming application, one might wish to set syncing intervals in which the master dataframe is updated from its various data sources.
+This would significantly expand the shelf-time of the application beyond the next few years.
+Secondly, one might seek finer granularity in the detail of the data currently visualised.
+For example, school and railway station names could be introduced into the output of the spatial queries, which could then be utilised to extract Ofted scores and available station facilities at this nearest local amenity.

 \section{Bibliography}